 This Cuban Style Lamb recipe is a bone-in leg of lamb marinated in a simple, yet delicious citrusy-garlicy mojo.
 Moist and tender, this recipe is sure to please all of the lamb lovers out there.

-Cuban Style Lamb Recipe
+A True Cuban Style Recipe

 Since fresh bitter oranges are difficult to find in most areas at times throughout the year, equal amounts of fresh orange juice and lime juice is a typical substitution.

 Gotta love rotisseries!
 If that way is a no-go, then no worries, the lamb can just as easily be roasted it in the oven.

-We made a even huger pitcher of cava sangria so to say the night's dinner was unbelievably perfect and delicious in every way is an understatement.
+We made a even bigger pitcher of cava sangria so to say the night's dinner was unbelievably perfect and delicious in every way is an understatement.

 Here's the lamb on the rotisserie.
 There's also a video of it in action on my Instagram page here.

 Whether it's cooked via rotisserie or oven roasted, this Cuban Style Lamb is sure to please all of the lamb lovers in your family.